-Over the years, it has progressively extended its operations, including to Turkey in 2009 and to the Southern and Eastern Mediterranean (SEMED) region in 2011.
-The Bank ceased approving new loans in the Russian Federation since the annexation of Crimea in 2014 as well as public sector projects in Belarus (Ca negative) since their election in 2020, and private sector projects in Belarus in Q4 2021.
-Following Russia's invasion of Ukraine in 2022, EBRD's Board of Governors approved the formal suspension of access by the Russian Federation and Belarus to the resources of the Bank.
+Over the years, the EBRD has progressively extended its operations, including to Turkiye in 2009 and to the Southern and Eastern Mediterranean (SEMED) region in 2011.

+The Bank ceased approving new loans in the Russian Federation since the annexation of Crimea in 2014 and also stopped its public and private-sector activities in Belarus (Ca negative) following the election in 2020 and Q4 2021 respectively.
+Following Russia's invasion of Ukraine in February 2022, the EBRD's Board of Governors approved the formal suspension of access by both countries to the resources of the Bank.
 This has meant that further disbursements under existing projects have been stopped, as have technical assistance projects.
-Combined exposure to both countries stood at a moderate 5.4% of loans and equity investments as of 2021.
-The EBRD's exposure to Ukraine stands at 7.1%, while the single-largest country exposure is to Turkey with a share of 14.8%.
-The bank's total development-related loans and equity investments stood at €35.7 billion as of end-2021.
+The combined exposure to both countries has been reduced to less than 4% of operating assets as of June 2022.
+The EBRD's exposure to Ukraine stands at 6.8%, while the single-largest country exposure is to Turkiye with a share of 16%.
+The bank's total development-related loans and equity investments stood at €34.8 billion as of June 2022.